SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Configuring_components/Template_Editor.md

 1. When you have chosen a state, select *Yes* or *No*.

-   - Yes: The action executes only when the element is in the specified state.
+   - *Yes*: The action is only executed when the element is in the specified state.

-   - No: The action executes only when the element is not in the specified state.
+   - *No*: The action is only executed when the element is not in the specified state.

 1. When you have chosen a column, provide the necessary details based on the column type.

    Some examples:

-   - Element name: The action executes only when the element name matches this entry.
+   - Element name: The action is only executed when the element name matches this entry.

-   - Parameter description: The action executes only when the parameter description matches this entry.
+   - Parameter description: The action is only executed when the parameter description matches this entry.

-   - Root time: The action executes only when the current time aligns with the specified timestamp.
+   - Root time: The action is only executed when the current time aligns with the specified timestamp.

      - `= dd/MM/yyyy hh:mm`: The root time matches the specified timestamp.